Flamurtari FC: World War II

 On 7 April 1939, Albania was invaded by Italy and became an Italian protectorate.
 However, the invaders were careful to keep football going and thus the 1939 championship started on 1 July 1939.
 Eight teams were separated in groups of four and played in a knock-out system with two-legged matches to qualify to the semi-finals.
 Sh.S.
 Ismail Qemali was drawn to play against Teuta.
 The first match was played in Kavajë on July 2 and ended in a 1–1 draw.
-The second was played in the Shallvare Ground in Tiranë on 6 August 1939 and ended 3–2 in favour of Teuta.
+The second was played in the Shallvare Ground in Tirana on 6 August 1939 and ended 3–2 in favour of Teuta.
 This match was one of the earliest football matches to be transmitted on Radio Tirana, by Albanian journalist Anton Mazreku.
 After the end of the game, Sh.S.
-Ismail Qemali appealed against the result, pretending that the last minutes of the game were played on total darkness and the result was affected by the lack of lighting.
+Ismail Qemali appealed the result, pretending that the last minutes of the game were played on total darkness and the result was affected by the lack of lighting.
 The Technical Commission decided that the game would be replayed.
 On 10 September 1939, once again at the Shallvare Ground the two teams tried to eliminate each other but Teuta was superior and won the match by three to one.
-This meant Sh.S.
-Ismail Qemali was knocked out of the tournament.
+This meant the knockout of Sh.S.
+Ismail Qemali from the tournament.